Syntomic cohomology and regulators for varieties over p-adic fields

 \section{Syntomic regulators}

 In this section we prove that Soul\'e's \'etale regulators land in the semistable Selmer groups.
-This will be done by constucting syntomic regulators that are compatible with the \'etale ones via the period map and by exploting the syntomic descent spectral sequence.
+This will be done by constructing syntomic regulators that are compatible with the \'etale ones via the period map and by exploiting the syntomic descent spectral sequence.